bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 A Python virtual environment creates an isolated workspace for Python projects, preventing conflicts between dependencies of different projects and versions.

-You can create virtual environments using tools like conda, poetry, or venv.
-This guide uses venv because it's lightweight, has the fewest additional dependencies, and is included in Python by default.
+You can create virtual environments using tools like [conda](https://anaconda.org/anaconda/conda), [poetry](https://python-poetry.org/docs/managing-environments/) or `venv`.
+This guide uses `venv` because it's lightweight, has the fewest additional dependencies, and is included in Python by default.

 Users who want to run dbt locally, for example in [dbt Core](/docs/core/installation-overview) or the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation#install-a-virtual-environment) may want to install a Python virtual environment.